eyedeekay/sam-forwarder/config/CHECKLIST.md

         [C] - outbound.quantity                       1 to 3     No limit              2             Number of tunnels out
         [U] - inbound.randomKey               0.9.17             Base 64 encoding of 32 random bytes Used for consistent peer ordering across restarts.
         [U] - outbound.randomKey              0.9.17             Base 64 encoding of 32 random bytes Used for consistent peer ordering across restarts.
-        [U] - inbound.*                                                                              Any other options prefixed with "inbound." are stored in the "unknown options" properties of the inbound tunnel pool's settings.
+        [*] - inbound.*                                                                              Any other options prefixed with "inbound." are stored in the "unknown options" properties of the inbound tunnel pool's settings.
-        [U] - outbound.*                                                                             Any other options prefixed with "outbound." are stored in the "unknown options" properties of the outbound tunnel pool's settings.
+        [*] - outbound.*                                                                             Any other options prefixed with "outbound." are stored in the "unknown options" properties of the outbound tunnel pool's settings.
         [U] - shouldBundleReplyInfo           0.9.2   true,false                       true          Set to false to disable ever bundling a reply LeaseSet.
 For clients that do not publish their LeaseSet, this option must be true for any reply to be possible. "true" is also recommended for multihomed servers with long connection times.
 Setting to "false" may save significant outbound bandwidth, especially if the client is configured with a large number of inbound tunnels (Leases).
 If replies are still required, this may shift the bandwidth burden to the far-end client and the floodfill.
 There are several cases where "false" may be appropriate: Unidirectional communication, no reply required LeaseSet is published and higher reply latency is acceptable LeaseSet is published, client is a "server", all connections are inbound so the connecting far-end destination obviously has the leaseset already.
 Connections are either short, or it is acceptable for latency on a long-lived connection to temporarily increase while the other end re-fetches the LeaseSet after expiration.
 HTTP servers may fit these requirements.

         [C] - i2cp.closeIdleTime              0.7.1   1800000     300000 minimum                     (ms) Idle time required (default 30 minutes)
         [C] - i2cp.closeOnIdle                0.7.1   true,false                       false         Close I2P session when idle
         [W] - i2cp.encryptLeaseSet            0.7.1   true,false                       false         Encrypt the lease
-        [U] - i2cp.fastReceive                0.9.4   true,false                       true          If true, the router just sends the MessagePayload instead of sending a MessageStatus and awaiting a ReceiveMessageBegin.
+        [C] - i2cp.fastReceive                0.9.4   true,false                       true          If true, the router just sends the MessagePayload instead of sending a MessageStatus and awaiting a ReceiveMessageBegin.
         [C] - i2cp.gzip                       0.6.5   true,false                       true          Gzip outbound data
         [W] - i2cp.leaseSetKey                0.7.1                                                  For encrypted leasesets.
 Base 64 SessionKey (44 characters)
         [W] - i2cp.leaseSetPrivateKey         0.9.18                                                 Base 64 private key for encryption.
 Optionally preceded by the key type and ':'.
 Only "ELGAMAL_2048:" is supported, which is the default.
 I2CP will generate the public key from the private key.
 Use for persistent leaseset keys across restarts.